webmachinelearning/webnn-polyfill/README.md

 ### Samples

-WebNN provides various [Samples](https://github.com/webmachinelearning/webnn-samples) built with WebNN API, which would use WebNN Polyfill on browsers where WebNN API is not implemented yet.
+[Web Machine Learning Community Group](https://webmachinelearning.github.io/community/) provides various [Samples](https://webmachinelearning.github.io/webnn-samples-intro/) ([GitHub repo](https://github.com/webmachinelearning/webnn-samples)) that make use of the WebNN API.
+These samples fall back to the webnn-polyfill if the browser does not have a native implementation of the WebNN API available by default.

 ## Build and Test